Housebeer/hassio-addons/addon-terminal-beer/README.md

-# Community Hass.io Add-ons: Terminal
+# Warning: WIP Test! do not use

 [![GitHub Release][releases-shield]][releases]
 ![Project Stage][project-stage-shield]